2000 United States presidential election in Florida: Electors

-Westgate voter intimidation controversy
+Westgate controversy

-In 2012, David Siegel, the owner of the Florida-based Westgate Resorts hotel corporation, admitted to surveying his 8,000 Westgate employees, including many in Florida itself, and taking steps to make voting in the election easier for those who favored Bush and harder for those who favored Gore, which may have provided the amount of the votes needed for Bush, who only won the state by 537 votes, to secure the win in Florida.
+In 2012, David Siegel, the owner of the Florida-based Westgate Resorts hotel corporation, admitted to surveying his 8,000 Westgate employees, including many in Florida itself, and taking steps to make voting in the election easier for those who favored Bush and harder for those who favored Gore, which may have provided the number of votes needed for Bush, who only won the state by 537 votes, to secure the win in Florida.

 Siegel said in an interview:"Whenever I saw a negative article about Gore, I put it in with the paychecks of my 8,000 employees.
 I had my managers do a survey on every employee.
 If they liked Bush, we made them register to vote.
 But not if they liked Gore.
 The week before [the election] we made 80,000 phone calls through my call center—they were robo-calls.
 On Election Day, we made sure everyone who was voting for Bush got to the polls.
 I didn't know he would win by 527 votes.
 Afterward, we did a survey among the employees to find out who voted who wouldn't have otherwise.
 One thousand of them said so."Shortly before admitting this, Siegel acknowledged beforehand that his role in Bush's 2000 election victory "may not necessarily have been legal."